Product

 Business Academy Metrics 101

+Customer lifetime value (LTV) is defined as the total predicted revenue a customer generates over the entire duration of their relationship with a business.
+For SaaS companies, LTV is calculated by dividing Average Revenue Per User (ARPU) by the user churn rate.
 Of all the metrics you need to track as a SaaS company, lifetime value (LTV) may be the most mysterious.
-It feels difficult to calculate, and then once you have the calculation, you don’t know what to do with it, whether it’s good or bad.
+It feels difficult to calculate, and once you have the calculation, you don’t know what to do with it, whether good or bad.

 Hopefully, today, we can demystify the metric and offer some insight to help you use it better within your company!